Britain's FTSE boosted, with pharmaceutical stocks in demand

 confusion this morning."

-percent.
-It posted a rise in profit in its first set of interim
+percent after it posted a rise in profit in its first set of

 Among FTSE 250 fallers, price comparison site